Last Updated on 5 July 2023 by admin

 As new and emerging technology enables processes and operations to be faster and more efficient, they inevitably generate new and inescapable risks.
 Increasing risk must be addressed through a scalable continuous security strategy to protect data and systems from attacks 24/7.
 Scalable security is a strategy and toolset that can increase or decrease in capacity to support a larger or smaller load, subject to variations in demand.
 In other words, it readily safeguards your systems – even if your load increases.

-Process to create a continuous monitoring plan
+Process to create a continuous security monitoring plan

-There are a number of considerations and factors to take into account when designing a continuous monitoring plan.
+There are a number of considerations and factors to take into account when designing a continuous security monitoring plan.
 These include the type of security threat you’re concerned about, the detection method you’ll use, and the frequency of observation.

 It’s important to remember that the goal of continuous monitoring is to detect and respond to threats as quickly as possible.
 Some of the main considerations to take into account when designing a continuous monitoring plan include: